- Notre Dame Preparatory School: $13,217

 · The student is in Grade 8 at a Catholic school, Walton Charter Academy, or participant in Yes for Prep.

 · The student has earned a composite score above the 85th percentile on the HSPT.

 · The student has completed the admission process for Notre Dame Prep before Jan.
 16, 2015.

 · The student has an exceptional academic history, as well as a record of service, citizenship and leadership in his/her school, community, and/or parish.

 The Founder’s Award is a renewable scholarship.
 The Award recipients are eligible for $2,000 of renewable scholarship based upon:

 · a cumulative grade point average at or above 3.85 at NDP.

 · participation in a minimum of two school-sanctioned extracurricular activities.

-· completion of 20 hours of community service through NDP Campus Ministry.
+· completion of enhanced Christian service requirement through NDP Campus Ministry.